bjoelf/fx-collector/README.md

 # FX Collector

-**Standalone FX price collection service** - Real-time spread recording using the saxo-adapter library.
+**Standalone FX price collection service** - Real-time spread recording using the [saxo-adapter](https://github.com/bjoelf/saxo-adapter) library.

+> **📚 Demo Project:** This project also serves as a demonstration of how to consume the [saxo-adapter](https://github.com/bjoelf/saxo-adapter) library for Saxo Bank API integration with OAuth2 authentication and WebSocket streaming.

 ## Purpose